amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/EnvironmentConfiguration.md

 ![\[create-keypair2\]](img/EnvConfig03.png)

 # Environment Configuration
 In this step, you will use a CloudFormation (CFN) template to deploy the infrastructure for this database migration.
-You can download the CFN template [here][cfn-template].
+Download the [DatabaseMigration_CFN_Template.yaml][cfn-template].

 5. Open the CloudFormation console, and click on **Create Stack** in the left-hand corner.

 ![\[create-stack\]](img/EnvConfig04.png)

 6. Select Template is ready, and choose Upload a template file as the source template.
-Then, click on Choose file and upload the [DatabaseMigration_CFN_Template.yaml][cfn-template].
+Then, click on Choose file and upload the template that you downloded earlier.
 Click Next.

 ![\[add-template\]](img/EnvConfig05.png)